rogerhu/compsci_guides/Binary-Trees.md

 Inserting: `O(n)`
 Deleting: `O(n)`

-The best / worst cases are differentiated by how well balanced the tree is.
+The best / worst cases differ by how well balanced the tree is.
 Balanced trees are more efficient than unbalanced trees

 Balanced tree: